-If a beamformer fails to receive some or all segments of a VHT Compressed Beamforming frame, the beamformer may request a selective retransmission of missing segments by transmitting(#4543) a Beamforming Report Poll frame with the Segment Retransmission Bitmap field set as described in 8.3.1.21 (Beamforming Report Poll frame format) to indicate the segments requested for retransmission.
-If the beamformer fails to receive the segment with the First Segment field set to 1, it may request a selective retransmission of missing segments assuming the VHT Compressed Beamforming frame is split into 8 segments.
+If a beamformer fails to receive some or all segments of a VHT Compressed Beamforming report, the beamformer may, subject to the condition on SU-only beamformees described at the end of this subclause, request a selective retransmission of missing segments by transmitting(#4543) a Beamforming Report Poll frame with the Segment Retransmission Bitmap field set as described in 8.3.1.21 (Beamforming Report Poll frame format) to indicate the segments requested for retransmission.
+If the beamformer fails to receive the segment with the First Segment field set to 1, it may request a selective retransmission of missing segments assuming the VHT Compressed Beamforming report is split into 8 segments.
 The beamformer may also request the retransmission of all segments by setting all the bits in the Segment Retransmission Bitmap field of the Beamforming Report Poll frame to 1.

-A beamformee that transmits a VHT Compressed Beamforming frame including the VHT Compressed Beamforming Report field in response to a Beamforming Report Poll frame shall either transmit(#4543) only the segments indicated in the Segment Retransmission Bitmap field in the Beamforming Report Poll frame (#5254)or transmit(#4543) all the segments disregarding the Segment Retransmission Bitmap field in the Beamforming Report Poll fame.
+A beamformee that transmits a VHT Compressed Beamforming report including the VHT Compressed Beamforming Report information and any MU Exclusive Beamforming Report information in response to a Beamforming Report Poll frame shall either transmit(#4543) only the segments indicated in the Segment Retransmission Bitmap field in the Beamforming Report Poll frame (#5254)or transmit(#4543) all the segments disregarding the Segment Retransmission Bitmap field in the Beamforming Report Poll fame.

-A beamformer shall not transmit a Beamforming Report Poll frame to an SU only beamformee unless it has received at least one segment of the VHT Compressed Beamforming frame from the beamformee.
+A beamformer shall not transmit a Beamforming Report Poll frame to an SU only beamformee unless it has received at least one segment of the VHT Compressed Beamforming report from the beamformee in the current frame exchange sequence.

 Transmission of a VHT NDP